testbenchcc/markdown-notes-app/README.md

     - Editor wrapper (`#editor-wrapper`) containing a line-number gutter and a `<div id="editor">` that hosts the Monaco editor on the right.

 - **Global**
-  - Error banner at the top of the app for user-facing error messages.
+  - Error banner at the top of the app for user-facing messages.
+    Errors are shown prominently and auto-hide after a short delay;
+    some flows reuse the banner for non-blocking success or info messages.
   - Hidden file input for notebook import.
   - `mermaid.min.js`, `markdown-it.min.js`, the Monaco AMD loader, and `app.js` loaded at the bottom of the body.